edubart/minislirp/fuzzing/README.md

 A script named `fuzzing/coverage.py` is available to generate coverage informations. **It makes a lot of assumptions on the directory structure** and should be read before use.

-To run the fuzzer, simply run `build/fuzzing/fuzz-ip-header fuzzing/IN -detect_leaks=0`.
+To run the fuzzer, simply run some of:

+- `build/fuzzing/fuzz-ip-header fuzzing/IN_ip-header`
+- `build/fuzzing/fuzz-udp fuzzing/IN_udp`
+- `build/fuzzing/fuzz-udp-h fuzzing/IN_udp-h`
+- `build/fuzzing/fuzz-tftp fuzzing/IN_tftp`
+- `build/fuzzing/fuzz-dhcp fuzzing/IN_dhcp`
+- `build/fuzzing/fuzz-icmp fuzzing/IN_icmp`
+- `build/fuzzing/fuzz-tcp fuzzing/IN_tcp`

 Your current directory should be a separate directory as crashes to it.
 New inputs found by the fuzzer will go directly in the `IN` folder.

 # Adding new files to the corpus